The nine most popular zoos in Poland

 Poznań Zoo

-Do you know the city where there are 2 zoos?
-In Poland it’s Poznań!
+Do you know the city where there are two zoos?
+In Poland, it’s Poznań!

-The Old Zoo is smaller than the New Zoo which can be nice, especially with smaller children – it’s more like a city park with animals.
-The main advantage of the Old Zoo is that it’s free – so no need to worry about long lines, no need to plan your visit.
+The Old Zoo is smaller than the New Zoo, which can be a nice feature, especially with small children – it’s more like a city park with animals.
+The main advantage of the Old Zoo is that it’s free, so you don’t need to worry about long lines or plan your visit.
+There is also a paid ropes park and a playground.
+The Old Zoo is also open every day, including all bank holidays.

 This is the third-largest zoo in Poland.
-In an area of nearly 50 ha, in the heart of Upper Silesia (Górny Śląsk), you can observe over 300 species of animals from all over the world.
+In an area of nearly 50 ha, in the heart of Upper Silesia (Górny Śląsk), you can observe over 300 species of animals.
 The zoo also hosts the Dinosaur Rock Valley (Skalna Kotlina Dinozaurów) – the first outdoor exhibition of this type in Europe, created in 1971.

-Subscribe to our monthly newsletters in English to explore Poland and learn about Poland!
-Once a month you will receive a Newsletter:Explore Poland with Kids.
-You will find there featured family-friendly destinations in Poland, handpicked events in selected Polish cities, dates to remember, and things to do in Poland in a given month:
+Subscribe to our monthly English newsletters to explore Poland and learn about it!
+Once a month, you will receive a Newsletter:Explore Poland with Kids.
+You will find there family-friendly destinations in Poland – beautiful places in Poland worth visiting with children – from city break destinations to hiking in the mountains (lots of practical tips!); things you can’t miss in Poland in a given month; dates to remember, holidays, observances in Poland in a given month so you can mark your calendars accordingly.

 Click on the photos below to read our other posts: